amp2019/contact-agent-module/README.md

 5) `npm run faker` to seed fake data into mysql
 6) `npm run start` to start server
 7) load localhost:8082 in the browser

+NOTES for postgres routes

+--KEEP IT SIMPLE (consider form on page first)
+-- 1. GET: By homeId, return home address and listed agent
+        -- select * from homes,agents where homes.id={homeId} AND agents.id=homes.agent;
+-- 1.2 maybe GET by address as well
+-- 1.3 maybe GET ALL addresses as well
+-- 1.4 maybe GET random premium agents listed as well -- 2.
+POST: By homeId, a new message
+        -- insert into messages (home,name,phone,email,note) values ('')
+-- 2.1. maybe POST, by adress, a new home
+-- 3. UPDATE: By homeId, a different listed agent id and/or address
+        -- update homes set agent=2,address='252 lunch rd' where id=1
+-- 4. DELETE a home
+        -- delete from homes where id=4